February 4, 2025

 • CI/CD integration: Integrating patches into your automated CI/CD pipeline lets you continuously test and integrate those software and hardware updates.

-• Easy rollback and recovery: Testing can help reduce error, but it’s almost impossible to completely eliminate risk when patching.
-Taking your automation strategy further to include configuration management lets you restore systems and services faster in case of critical error.
+• Easy roll-forward and recovery: Testing can help reduce error, but it’s almost impossible to completely eliminate risk when patching.
+Thus, you apply hotfixes, zero-days, and emergency patches that fix issues introduced in previous patches, rather than reverting the old one.
+Taking your automation strategy further to include configuration management helps you restore systems and services faster in case of critical error.

 • Policy enforcement: Writing your desired infrastructure state as repeatable code makes it easier to make sure your patching processes don’t throw your systems out of alignment with internal and external compliance policies.